TITLES AND

 For the series' new lead, the Wrathers chose Robert Bray, handsome enough to draw teenage viewers and rugged enough to be believable as a forest ranger.
 Furthermore, since the character was a forest ranger, he and Lassie could travel to different locales.
 He was to be introduced in the five-part episode "The Disappearance" and the producers would allow the ratings to decide if people would accept Lassie with an adult.

 As if in transition to next season, the classic Lassie music changed this season.
 The new music was by Nathan Scott, whose distinctive style can be easily distinguished in the 1961 jet fighter movie, X-15.
+The tone of many of the episodes changes as well, with an emphasis on wildlife, fire safety, and other nature issues.

 "Lassie and the Birdwatch" (09/29/63):